AntikoreDev/aidanish/grammar/suffixes.md

 When it's a tool that does other things → -oro Adjective to adverb (-mente) → -ien
-Adjective: Suscetible to, it can... → -ble, -bla
+Adjective: Suscetible to, it can... → -ble, -bla Relative to illnesses and people → -demos

+## Other

+-grafia, -grafica
+-logia
+-logo, -logette
+-metria, -metrica